playingoDEERUX/PixelWorldsProxy/README.md

 This project was started 2019 but not open src until now.

+EDIT: Project has been updated in 2016 (wow, many many years later) and is WORKING with the latest Pixel Worlds Re-launch!
+(Tested 4th April 2026)

 # Add this to your hosts file
 127.0.0.1 game-frost.pixelworlds.pw